Montforthaus Feldkirch: History

 The Feldkirch "Volkshalle" was built in 1926 by the architect Lois Welzenbacher in view of the Vorarlberg trade exhibition a year later.
 This architecturally particularly valuable building was located at the current location of the Montforthaus until 1973.

-In the night from July 6 to July 7, 1973, the entire building burned down to the foundation walls due to a ball lightning strike.
+On the night of 6-7 July 1973, the entire building burned down to the foundation walls after a ball lightning strike.

 The city council of Feldkirch therefore decided to rebuild or renovate the building, after which it was reopened in 1975 under the name "Stadthalle".
 The building underwent another conversion and a change of name in 1990, when it received an extension and was given the name "Montforthaus".

-On July 3, 2007, the Feldkirch town council decided unanimously that the Montforthaus should be rebuilt.
+On 3 July 2007 the Feldkirch town council decided unanimously that the Montforthaus should be rebuilt.
 As part of an international architecture competition, the Berlin office Hascher Jehle Architektur in cooperation with the Bludenz architecture office Mitiska Wäger were selected as the architects.
-On June 29, 2010, the planning decision was made and the plans were awarded to the competition winners.
-The actual construction decision was made on October 9, 2012, by the city council.
+On 29 June 2010 the planning decision was made and the plans were awarded to the competition winners.
+The actual construction decision was made on 9 October 2012, by the city council.
 Demolition work on the old Montforthaus was carried out from October to December 2012.

-The foundation stone for the new building was laid in April 2013, the topping-out ceremony was celebrated on November 8 of the same year and construction was completed in November 2014.
-The new building was officially opened on January 2, 2015, in the presence of Governor Markus Wallner and Mayor Wilfried Berchtold.
+The foundation stone for the new building was laid in April 2013, the topping-out ceremony was celebrated on 8 November that year and construction was completed in November 2014.
+The new building was officially opened on 2 January 2015, in the presence of Governor Markus Wallner and Mayor Wilfried Berchtold.